newrelic/terraform-provider-newrelic/website/docs/r/nrql_drop_rule.html.markdown

 <br><br>
 Before upgrading to version 2.0.0 or later, it is recommended to upgrade to the most recent 1.x version of the provider and ensure that your environment successfully runs `terraform plan` without unexpected changes.

--> **Drop attributes on dimensional metric rollups is in preview** Please contact your account team or fill in this [form](https://forms.gle/FGPZpy2y1zdSN9dn9) if you'd like to enroll your account.
-The feature is subject to change, and more information can be found in [the docs](https://docs.newrelic.com/docs/data-apis/manage-data/drop-data-using-nerdgraph/#drop-attributes-on-dimensional-metric-rollups).

 ## Example Usage

 ```hcl